 Consequently, all progressive addition lenses are more concave in the bottom portion.
-The top portion of the lens provides long-distance vision and the small section between the two – the so-called transition or progression area – ensures perfect vision at all progressive distances, for example when you look at a computer screen.
+The top portion of the lens provides long distance vision and the small section between the two – the so-called transition or progression area – ensures perfect vision at all progressive distances, for instance to see things displayed on a monitor.
 As a result of the manufacturing process, the edges of this area are out of focus – and the severity of this differs depending on the quality of the progressive addition lens design and the level of customization.

 Specific design parameters that make ZEISS progressive lenses so unique minimize these distortions and allow the user to enjoy comfortable vision throughout.

 A general rule: The greater the level of customization of the progressive lens design, the better the quality of vision the user will be able to enjoy.
 Unlike other manufacturers who do not make the custom adjustments until the final stage, ZEISS takes the individual values of the customer into account from the start, i.e. the lens production process.

 The differences between this type of lens and a standard progressive addition lens are amazing: it takes much less time to get used to these glasses; the user will not have to move the head around as much until he or she adjusts to the glasses and enjoys natural, large scale vision at every range.
 This makes reading comfortable, driving a car safe and work a lot less tiring.

 - Standard progressive lens: This design offers the smallest usable vision range.
 As a result, users have to put up with reduced vision comfort and it takes them a long time to get used to their glasses.